trws/libdefer/README.md

 }
 ```

-The definition line is a little longer, but the body is now completely surrounded by a guaranteed defer block that actually does a little more work than the one in the previous version.
-With a decent compiler, the extra static inline function generated here will optimize away, but either way the function gets its cleanup without visible handling in the body.
-Also, the signature of the function *has not changed*, the prototype in headers can remain the same, just the definition needs the macro treatment.
+The definition line is a little longer, but the body is now completely
+surrounded by a guaranteed defer block that actually does a little more work
+than the one in the previous version.
+With a decent compiler, the extra static
+inline function generated here will optimize away, but either way the function
+gets its cleanup without visible handling in the body.
+Also, the signature of
+the function *has not changed*, the prototype in headers can remain the same,
+just the definition needs the macro treatment.

+## Licensing

+libdefer is released under a permissive MIT license.
+Essentially, you may do
+with it what you will, but include the copyright, and if it breaks something of
+yours into two pieces, you're welcome to keep both pieces.
+See the LICENSE
+file for more details.

 ## Limitations

-* A scope is not auto-created with new threads, the easiest way to deal with this is to wrap the entry function in a `DEFER_SCOPED` macro
+* A scope is not auto-created with new threads, the easiest way to deal with
+this is to wrap the entry function in a `DEFER_SCOPED` macro
-* Only functions with no arguments or a single pointer sized argument can be deferred at this time, if you have a good reason to defer functions that don't look like `free`, feel free to post an issue
+* Only functions with no arguments or a single pointer sized argument can be
+deferred at this time, if you have a good reason to defer functions that don't
+look like `free`, feel free to post an issue
 * The library is currently un-optimized, and is not cost free.
+Each defer
-Each defer entails a `malloc` and a `free` on cleanup, this will likely be fixed, but be aware
+entails a `malloc` and a `free` on cleanup, this will likely be fixed, but be
+aware
-* Use of `setjmp` and `longjmp` for ad-hoc exceptions is actually supported, but does not execute all defers during unwinding like C++ would, rather all of the scope creation functions return a handle for that scope, allowing the code around the setjmp to get a handle that can clean up all scopes below that context.
-Using the handles is a good way to protect against unmatched push/pop pairs in inner scopes as well.
+* Use of `setjmp` and `longjmp` for ad-hoc exceptions is actually supported,
+but does not execute all defers during unwinding like C++ would, rather all of
+the scope creation functions return a handle for that scope, allowing the code
+around the setjmp to get a handle that can clean up all scopes below that
+context.
+Using the handles is a good way to protect against unmatched push/pop
+pairs in inner scopes as well.